mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 Transform these ideas into a physical form then interact with them; empathize with the customer and their experience with the solution.

 In our brief 2 day workshop we did not have the opportunity to create real prototypes.
-Instead, we drew them out on paper, created a presentation, and were given the opportunity to meet with real customers to paint a picture for them of what the experience with the new kiosk would be like.
+Instead, we drew them out on paper (or built them with paper), created a presentation, and were given the opportunity to meet with real customers to paint a picture for them of what the experience with the new kiosk would be like.
 Here are my handwritten notes regarding the prototype:

 ![Prototype](https://github.com/mpicione/picione-portfolio/blob/main/Call%20Center%20Manager%20Portfolio/Business%20Projects/Design%20Thinking%20Workshop/images/prototype.png)